Frequently Asked Questions (FAQ)

 9. Historical narratives of slaves

-3) What is special about the 1925 Iowa Census?
-Iowa had many state census to help suppliment federal census records.
+Iowa had many state census to help supplement federal census records.
 All these records help give you that little extra information between federal census.
 And in case of the 1885 and 1895 census, this helps fill in for the lost 1890 federal census.
 However, the 1925 census is unique to all census records.
 It is 3 sets of side by side pages (6 pages) for each person, so make sure you turn to view all pages.
 The most interesting is the second set.
 We are all familiar with the children listed under the parent.
 But this set will tell the actual names of parents.
 It will also give the place of birth, ages of the parents and place of marriage.
 Set 3 will be interring for those to check for military service.